sindresorhus/gulp-rev/readme.md

 });
 ```

-An asset manifest, mapping the original paths to the revisioned paths, will be written to `dist/rev-manifest.json`:
+An asset manifest, mapping the original paths to the revisioned paths, will be written to `build/assets/rev-manifest.json`:

 ```json
 {
 	"css/unicorn.css": "css/unicorn-098f6bcd.css"
 }
 ```

+The following options exist for `rev.manifest(options)`:

+- **manifestName** - File name of the manifest; defaults to _rev-manifest.json_.
+Path should be specified with `gulp.dest`, see examples above.
+- **existingManifest** - Path to an existing manifest (or an object), which you want to use as the starting point.
+By default a new manifest is created.

+_Note: When specifying a **existingManifest** path, you still need to use `gulp.dest(..)` to actually create a manifest.
+If you want to overwrite the
+existing manifest, just specify that path, e.g. `gulp.dest('./path/to/existing-manifest.json')`._

 ### Integration